-We conduct physical experiments in which the robot attempts to catch an egg using either the nominal or the SURE robust nominal trajectory shown in Fig.~\ref{fig:object_catching_solution_comparison}, under identical initial conditions.
-The trajectory scheduling was not implemented as it requires accurate contact event sensing, which was not available at the time.
-As shown in Fig.~\ref{fig:egg_catching_demo}, to perform controlled experiments, the egg is released by a second robot (a Franka Emika Panda) mounted on a higher table.
-The Unitree Z1 robot is mounted on a lower table opposite the Panda and performs the catching motion.
-At the start of each trial, the Z1 moves to an initial configuration in which the end effector is positioned directly beneath the egg.
+We conduct physical experiments in which the robot catches an egg using either the nominal or SURE robust nominal trajectory (Fig.~\ref{fig:object_catching_solution_comparison}) under identical initial conditions.
+Trajectory scheduling is not implemented due to the lack of reliable contact sensing.
+As shown in Fig.~\ref{fig:egg_catching_demo}, the egg is released by a Franka Emika Panda mounted on a higher table, while the Unitree Z1 robot on a lower table performs the catching motion.
+At the start of each trial, the Z1 moves to an initial configuration where the end effector is directly beneath the egg.
 Both robots are connected to a laptop running Ubuntu 20.04 with a real-time kernel and remain idle until a trigger signal is issued.
-Upon receiving the signal, the Panda opens its gripper to release the egg, and the Z1 begins tracking the corresponding trajectory.
+Upon triggering, the Panda opens its gripper to release the egg, and the Z1 executes the corresponding tracking trajectory.

-Opening the Panda gripper requires a non-negligible amount of time.
-Consequently, the Z1 must wait for a fixed delay $t_{\mathrm{wait}}\approx 0.12 \mathrm{s}$ to achieve approximate synchronization.
-Ideally, this delay would align the start of the egg drop with the start of the catching motion.
-However, perfect synchronization is not achievable in practice due to multiple sources of timing uncertainty, including gripper actuation delay, communication and processing latency, and controller timing discretization.
-We exploit this inherent uncertainty to evaluate the robustness of the proposed trajectories.
+Opening the Panda gripper requires a non-negligible time, so the Z1 uses a fixed delay $t_{\mathrm{wait}}\approx 0.12\mathrm{s}$ for approximate synchronization.
+Ideally, this aligns the egg release with the start of the catching motion.
+However, perfect synchronization is not achievable due to gripper actuation delay, communication and processing latency, and controller discretization.
+We exploit this inherent timing uncertainty to evaluate the robustness of the proposed trajectories.